Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 17 Maret 2025 10.03.27 UTC
+- WIB: Senin, 17 Maret 2025 10.37.11 UTC
-- WITA: Senin, 17 Maret 2025 11.03.27 UTC
+- WITA: Senin, 17 Maret 2025 11.37.11 UTC
-- WIT: Senin, 17 Maret 2025 12.03.27 UTC
+- WIT: Senin, 17 Maret 2025 12.37.11 UTC

 Kutipan Inspiratif:
-"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."
+"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."

-Kategori: friendship
+Kategori: success